Beyond the gates of Saint Francis University in Loretto, PA, Brother Shamus McGrenra, now in his seventies, is known for his famed

 "I wanted to do something for the Lord," he said.

 "I cooked three meals a day at Mount Assisi.
-I love talking to the students, the camaraderie.
-It was almost an extension of my family.
+I love talking to the brothers; the camaraderie.
+It was an extension of my family.
 I knew that working there, I was in my element."

 After graduating from Saint Francis University in 1972, Brother Shamus continued helping students, working in the university's Admissions office.
-He decided to move on after obtaining his Masters degree from Indiana University of Pennsylvania in 1979.
+He obtained his Masters degree from Indiana University of Pennsylvania in 1979.

-In 1980, he became the Director of Admissions and Guidance at St. Francis Prep School in Spring Grove, PA, followed by Dean of Admissions, Financial Aid and Registrar at Manor University in Pennsylvania.
+In 1980, he became the Director of Admissions and Guidance at St. Francis Prep School in Spring Grove, PA, followed by Dean of Admissions, Financial Aid and Registrar at Manor College in Pennsylvania.

-He moved to New York City in 1988 and began working at St. Joseph's University in Queens, traveling the world as an advisor in the school's international program.
+He moved to New York City in 1987 and accepted a position at St. John's University in Queens, traveling the world as an advisor in the school's international program.
 Brother Shamus remained in New York for 22 years, a time he fondly refers to as "the best years of my life".

 "I never had a drink of alcohol or smoked a cigarette.
 I thought I was going to live to 100," Shamus said.

-While undergoing chemotherapy and radiation treatments, the community rallied around Brother Shamus, raising $30,000 in his honor.
+While undergoing chemotherapy and radiation treatments, the community rallied around Brother Shamus in the summer of 2013, raising $30,000 in his honor.

 In 2014, after learning the cancer had spread to his lungs and beginning a second round of treatments, Brother Shamus got back on his bike and completed “Five States in Five Days (The Lord Willing) for the DDC".

-"I want to do 2 things.
-I want people to realize the power of prayer, and I want to be an instrument to the person, like me, that there is hope.
-It’s not a death note.
-There is life after diagnosis."
+"I want to do two things.
+I want people to realize the power of prayer, and I want to be an inspiration to the person, like me, that there is hope, that there is life after a cancer diagnosis."

 Back to the Charity Ride